chinamike65/hugo-tuolesi/content/book3/book3en.md

 Before Venerable Atisha, the deep and broad paths were inherited separately.

-The lineage of the Profound View School passes from Manjushri to Nagarjuna, Nagarjuna to Candrakirti, Candrakirti Bodhisattva to Dazhengli Rhododendron, and Dazhengli Rhododendron to Xiaozhengli Rhododendron.
+The lineage of the Profound View School passes from Manjushri to Nagarjuna, Nagarjuna to Candrakirti, Candrakirti Bodhisattva to **Dazhengli Rhododendron, and Dazhengli Rhododendron to Xiaozhengli Rhododendron.**

-The Guangxing School was passed on from Maitreya Bodhisattva to Asanga Bodhisattva.
-At first, Asanga Bodhisattva retreated for 12 years.
+The Guangxing School view was passed on from Maitreya Bodhisattva to Asanga Bodhisattva.
+At first, Asanga Bodhisattva went into retreat for 12 years.
 After 12 years, he met Maitreya Bodhisattva.
-Maitreya Bodhisattva brought Asanga Bodhisattva to Tusita Heaven and passed on the Five Sutras of Maitreya.
+Maitreya Bodhisattva brought Asanga Bodhisattva to Tusita Heaven and passed on the Five Dharmas of Maitreya.

 6

 Asanga Bodhisattva passed on the lineage of the Guangxing School to Vasubandhu Bodhisattva, who was Asanga Bodhisattva's half-brother.

-Vasubandhu Bodhisattva passed it on to the Vimuktisena, and gradually spread to the great and small Gusa Li and Master Dharmakirti.
+Vasubandhu Bodhisattva passed it on to the Vimuktisena, and gradually spread to the **great and small Gusa Li** and Master Dharmakirti.

-Venerable Atisha got the lineage of Profound View from Xiaozhengli Dujuan and the lineage of Guangxing School from Master Dharmakirti.
+Venerable Atisha got the lineage of Profound View from **Xiaozhengli Dujuan** and the lineage of the Guangxing School from Master Dharmakirti.

 Venerable Atisha also received the lineage of the Dorje Chang / Vajradhara of the Practice Blessing School.
-Shakyamuni Buddha incarnated as Vajradhara and passed it on to Tilopa, Tilopa passed it on to Naropa, Naropa passed it on to Zhububa, Jububa then passed it on to Venerable Atisha.
+Shakyamuni Buddha incarnated as Vajradhara and passed it on to Tilopa, Tilopa passed it on to Naropa, Naropa passed it on to **Zhububa, Jububa** then passed it on to Venerable Atisha.

-At the same time, Venerable Atisha also received the lineage of Shantideva Bodhisattva's "Entering Bodhisattva Actions" by Manjushri.
+At the same time, Venerable Atisha also received the transmission of the lineage of Shantideva Bodhisattva's "A Guide to the Bodhisattva's Way of Life" by Manjushri.

-In this way, the Venerable received the complete transmission and teaching of the sutra and tantra, and gained access to all the Dharma.
+In this way, the Venerable Atisha received the complete transmission and teaching of the sutra and tantra, and gained access to all the Dharma.

 On this basis, Venerable Atisha wrote the famous "Lamp for the Path to Enlightenment", which captures all the essentials of the Dharma, and the phrase "Stages of the Path" has been around since then.